albertnis/lightt/README.md

 I use [Mosquitto][mosquitto] on a Raspberry Pi 2B.

+## MQTT message format

+**Command**: Lightt expects a string consisting of several groups, where each group is a character followed by three numbers. `hello`

 ## Configuring Home Assistant

 Home Assistant is my Home Automation software of choice.
 These lights are `mqtt_template` type lights because this enables transition support.